Combining Evidence Across Filtrations: Experiments: Sequentially testing randomness

 First, we generate data from a first-order Markov chain with $p_{0\to1}=0.5$ and $p_{1\to1}=0.4$, where $p_{j\to k}$ denotes the transition probability from state $j$ to state $k$, for $j, k \in \{0,1\}$.
 Then, in Figure~\ref{subfig:combined_markov}, we plot the three e-processes, each averaged over 1,000 repeated samples of length $T=2,500$.
 The plot confirms that the UI e-process (dashed blue) grows large while the CTM (dotted orange) does not; more importantly, it shows that the combined e-process (solid green) closely tracks the fast-growing UI e-process.
 This is expected as the combined e-process $\bar\e^\adjname$ is effectively half of the exponentially growing UI e-process $\e^\UI$.

 Next, we generate data from a drifting distribution that is typically an IID $\mathsf{Ber}(0.5)$ (``usual state''), but after the first 500 steps it briefly switches to an IID $\mathsf{Ber}(0.2)$ (``unusual state'') for 100 steps, before returning to the usual state for the remainder of the sequence.
 The resulting data contains two changepoints over the sequence of length $T=2,500$.
 As mentioned earlier, CTMs are known to be powerful against changepoint alternatives, unlike the UI e-process.
 Figure~\ref{subfig:combined_change1}, which shows the three e-processes averaged over 1,000 repeated runs, confirms this: the CTM grows large upon entering the unusual state and then gradually decreases upon reentering the usual state.
-In contrast, the UI e-process remains small throughout the sequence.
+In contrast, the UI e-process remains small throughout the sequence, unable to detect the brief state change.
 Because one of the two processes grows large (in the unusual state), analogous to the Markovian case, the combined e-process also grows large.

 Unlike in Figure~\ref{subfig:combined_markov}, however, in Figure~\ref{subfig:combined_change1} we additionally observe two peculiarities stemming from the $\e$-lifting procedure.
 First, because the combined e-process utilizes the \emph{adjusted} CTM, it grows less quickly ($\approx 10^2$ at $t=500$) than the CTM ($\approx 10^4$).
 In this example, the adjusted evidence still exceeds a typical threshold for a ``strong'' evidence~\citep{shafer2019language}.
-(When using an e-process for a level-$\alpha$ sequential test~\eqref{eqn:ville_eprocess}, setting $\alpha$ to $0.1$, $0.05$, or $0.01$ corresponds to rejecting the null when the e-value exceeds 10, 20, or 100, respectively.)
-Second, as a byproduct of using an adjuster, the combined e-process retains the largest evidence from the CTM over time (the running maximum).
-As the data returns to its usual state (past time 600), the CTM gradually decreases, while the combined e-process eventually exceeds the CTM.
+(In a level-$\alpha$ sequential test~\eqref{eqn:ville_eprocess} using e-processes, we would reject the null at $\alpha=0.05$ when the value of the e-process exceeds $20$, for example.)
+Second, as a byproduct of using an adjuster, the combined e-process retains the largest observed evidence over time (i.e., the running maximum).
+When the data returns to its usual state (past time 600), the base CTM gradually decreases, while the combined e-process eventually exceeds the CTM.
 Thus, while adjusting the e-process involves sacrificing some amount of evidence, it also comes with the useful byproduct of being able to insure against losing evidence over time.

 In Appendix~\ref{sec:power_comparison}, we include a simulated study on the statistical power of tests induced by the combined e-process~\eqref{eqn:adjusted_average} against that of the simple mean without adjustment~\eqref{eqn:average}.